Sirius Homework and Revisions Policy

 Teachers expect assigned work to be turned in on time.
 If students are struggling with homework, we still expect written effort, which may be in the form of a thoughtful guess, reflection, or a series of questions.

 You can find nightly homework on the portal, which can be accessed on any device with internet service.
 There is a user friendly app called Tyler 360 that will send you homework updates and reminders.

 The total amount of homework will vary each night depending on what we are doing in class.
 The following are general guidelines:

-Math: Students will work 20 minutes nightly on assigned problems.
-Also, a computation sheet will be given out each Tuesday and collected the following Monday.
+Math: Students will work 15 minutes nightly on assigned problems.

 English Language Arts (ELA): Students complete a reading log each week.
 It is handed out on Wednesdays in ELA and due the following Wednesday.
 Reading goals are individually based on student reading level and reading speed.
 Throughout the year, students may need to finish major writing pieces at home.
 There are also periodic quizzes and tests that the kids will study for at home.